Last Updated on February 12, 2023 by Paul Guzman

-The Live Oak Tree – Botanical name: quercus virginian.
+The Live Oak Tree – Botanical name: Quercus virginian.
 The live oak tree is a good shade and ornamental tree.
-It will eventually grow to about ft high and about 100 ft wide at about 30-40 years of age.
+It will eventually grow to about ft 70ft. high and about 100 ft wide at about 30-40 years of age.
 This tree is an evergreen in the southwest.
-However, it does like to shed it leaves in the early spring and regenerates new growth at the same time.
+However, it does like to shed its leaves in the early spring and regenerates new growth at the same time.

 Color Your World Nurseries will usually have this type of tree in stock.
 You can call us for further information at (505) 521-0496 or contact us here.

-It has a small tapered type acorn which can be used to produce another seedling oak trees.
+It has a small tapered type acorn that can be used to produce another seedling oak trees.
 The live oak limbs grow low close to the ground, and later growing upward.
-It is a long-lived moderate to fast growing tree.
+It is a long-lived moderate to a fast-growing tree.

 Water Requirements: Water every day for the first 30 days twice a day is even better.
 This is critical if planting in mid-summer.
 In the southwestern desert, this tree needs lots of water.
 Sun: Full Zones: USDA 7-10 Blooming season: None.

 They will grow into a large majestic shade tree.
 Make sure to give it plenty of room for it to grow.
 Below is a photograph of a large Oak tree.
 This one could be 50 or more years of age.

 Maintenance: Medium – Some cleanup after foliage sheds during summer months.
 As stated earlier it produces small acorns that fall in late spring.
-This adds to the cleanup and maintenance.
+This adds to the cleanup and maintenance of your landscape.

 Foliage: Evergreen with dark green waxy leaves Fertilize: Spring, Summer early fall.